shreyas-sridhar/portfolio-shreyas-DS-LL/README.md

 ### Docker
 Download Docker first if you haven't yet
-Then you need to get the files first:
+Then you need to get the files:

 ```bash
 # 1. Clone the repo